mansaoutlook/Shortest-Path-Finder---Dijkstra-s-Algorithm/README.md

 Features:

-.Accepts graph input in the form of node1-node2,weight;node1-node3,weight
+.
+Accepts graph input in the form of node1-node2,weight;node1-node3,weight

-.Allows users to specify the start node and end node
+.
+Allows users to specify the start node and end node

-.Implements Dijkstra's Algorithm to compute the shortest path
+.
+Implements Dijkstra's Algorithm to compute the shortest path

-.Displays the shortest path and its total distance
+.
+Displays the shortest path and its total distance

-.Visualizes the graph and highlights the shortest path
+.
+Visualizes the graph and highlights the shortest path

-.Error handling for invalid inputs
+.
+Error handling for invalid inputs

 Technologies Used:

-.HTML for the structure
+.
+HTML for the structure

-.CSS for styling
+.
+CSS for styling

-.JavaScript for implementing Dijkstra's algorithm and visualization
+.
+JavaScript for implementing Dijkstra's algorithm and visualization

 How to Use:

-.Enter Graph Data: Input the graph edges in the format A-B,4;A-C,2;B-D,5;C-D,1.
+.
+Enter Graph Data: Input the graph edges in the format A-B,4;A-C,2;B-D,5;C-D,1.

-.Set Start and End Nodes: Specify the source and destination nodes.
+.
+Set Start and End Nodes: Specify the source and destination nodes.

-.Find Shortest Path: Click the "Find Shortest Path" button.
+.
+Find Shortest Path: Click the "Find Shortest Path" button.

-.View Results: The shortest path and its distance will be displayed.
+.
+View Results: The shortest path and its distance will be displayed.
 The graph visualization will highlight the shortest path.

 Future Improvements:

-.Support for bidirectional edges
+.
+Support for bidirectional edges

-.Allow negative weights using Bellman-Ford algorithm
+.
+Allow negative weights using Bellman-Ford algorithm

-.Improve UI with animations
+.
+Improve UI with animations